shripalsoni04/nativescript-angular-web-starter/README.md

   - **Note**: When you execute `npm test` or `npm run test-cc` commands, make sure you uncomment above lines, otherwise test cases will give errors.

-2. For Android/iOS, Changes in `x-shared` folder are not being watched and deplyed to device/emulator when using livesync command in watch mode.
+2. For Android/iOS, changes in `x-shared` folder are not being watched and deplyed to device/emulator when using livesync command in watch mode.
   - Currently there is a bug in `nativescript-cli` that the changes in symlinked folder are not being watched.
 This can be tracked at https://github.com/NativeScript/nativescript-cli/issues/2221.
 So this may be fixed in next releases but if you want this functionality right now, there is a workaround solution as follows:

   - **Workaround Solution** - Go to the folder where `nativescript` is globally installed.
 For macOS it is at `/usr/local/lib/node_modules/nativescript/`.
 From that folder open `lib/services/livesync/livesync-service.js` file and add `follow:true` option in `gaze` function call in  `partialSync` method as follows: